RSK-uhq/RSK-uhq/README.md

 - Digital heists with surgical precision

 Philosophy:
 - Code is not creation.
-It's corruption.
+It\'s corruption.
 - Morality is a variable.
 I set its value.
 - Chaos breeds control.